clayfur/MazeGame2/README.md

 ## Note

 Since this code was written for an older MinGW based C++ compiler it no longer functions as expected.

+If it works but odd characters appear try using older cmd like terminal with limited font capabiliies.